hai-taka/Silver-Window/README.md

 A demo game consisting of three chapters is including in the project.

+Left-click / spacebar is used to advance the text.

+Escape brings up the pause menu.

+An options menu and a save / load system are included in the project.

 ## Contact

 If you have any questions about using the editor, email me at haitaka_silver@proton.me